Touhou Project

-The first five games were developed for the Japanese PC-98 computer, with the first, Highly Responsive to Prayers, released in August 1997; the series' signature (弾幕, danmaku) mechanics were introduced in the second game, Story of Eastern Wonderland (also 1997).
+The first five games were developed for the Japanese PC-98 computer, with the first, Highly Responsive to Prayers, released in August 1997; the series' signature (弾幕, danmaku) mechanics were introduced in the second game, Story of Eastern Wonderland (also released in 1997).
 The release of Embodiment of Scarlet Devil in August 2002 marked a shift to Microsoft Windows.
 Numerous sequels followed, including several spin-offs departing from the traditional shoot 'em up format.

-The Touhou Project is set in a preternatural land sealed from the outside world and primarily inhabited by humans and yōkai, legendary creatures from Japanese folklore that are personified as bishōjo in an anthropomorphic moe style.
+Touhou Project is set in a preternatural land sealed from the outside world and primarily inhabited by humans and yōkai, legendary creatures from Japanese folklore that are personified entirely as young girls and women in an anthropomorphic moe style.
 Reimu Hakurei, the miko of the Hakurei Shrine and the main character of the series, is often tasked with resolving supernatural "incidents" caused in and around Gensokyo; she is joined by Marisa Kirisame after the events of the second game.

-The Touhou Project has become more particularly notable as a prominent source of Japanese doujin content, with the series spawning a vast amount of fan-made works such as artwork, music, print works, video games, and Internet memes.
+Touhou Project has become notable as a prominent source of Japanese doujin content, with the series spawning a vast amount of fan-made works such as artwork, music, print works, video games, and Internet memes.
 Because of this, it has gained a large cult following outside of Japan.
 The popularity of the series and its derivative works has been attributed in part to the few restrictions placed by ZUN on the use of his content.
-Unofficial works are frequently sold at fan conventions, including Comiket, where the franchise has frequently held the record for circle participation, and the official convention Reitaisai, where trial versions of the official games are typically distributed prior to release.
+Unofficial works are frequently sold at fan conventions, including Comiket, where the franchise has often held the record for circle participation, and the official convention Reitaisai, where trial versions of the official games are distributed prior to release.